Owned-and-operated station: Asia Pacific

 Seven's owned-and-operated stations have their master control operations centralised at the network's facilities in Melbourne.

 Australia

-In Australia, Seven West Media, which owns the Seven Network, Nine Entertainment, which owns the Nine Network and Paramount Skydance, which owns Network 10 each own and operate stations in the five largest metropolitan areas (Sydney, Melbourne, Brisbane, Perth and Adelaide).
+In Australia, Southern Cross Media Group, which owns the Seven Network, Nine Entertainment, which owns the Nine Network and Paramount Skydance, which owns Network 10 each own and operate stations in the five largest metropolitan areas (Sydney, Melbourne, Brisbane, Perth and Adelaide).
 These television markets together account for two-thirds of the country's population.
-In addition, Seven also owns and operates its STQ station in regional Queensland, its CBN station in regional New South Wales and in the ACT, its AMV station in regional Victoria, its PTV station in Mildura and various stations related to the former GWN7 network in Western Australia and Nine owns and operates its NTD station in Darwin.
-Nine also owns and operates its NBN station, based in Newcastle.
+In addition, Seven also owns and operates its STQ station in regional Queensland, its NEN station in Northern New South Wales and the Gold Coast, its CBN station in Southern New South Wales and in the ACT, its AMV station in regional Victoria, its PTV station in Mildura, its TNT station in Tasmania, its NTD station in Darwin, its GTS/BKN station in Broken Hill and Spencer Gulf, its QQQ and ITQ station in Remote Central and Eastern Australia and various stations related to the former GWN7 network in Western Australia while Network 10 also owns and operates its TNQ station in regional Queensland, its NRN station in Northern New South Wales and the Gold Coast, its CTC station in Southern New South Wales and in the ACT and its GLV/BCV station in regional Victoria.

 The two national public broadcasters, the Australian Broadcasting Corporation (ABC) and Special Broadcasting Service (SBS), own and operate all of their local stations.